ryan-blakley/planb/README.md

   - Aarch64
   - ppc64le
   - s390x
+- OS's
+  - Fedora(whatever versions are currently being supported)
+  - RHEL 8+
+  - CentOS 8+

 ## TODO

-- [ ] Potentially change the name to something better, will list some possibilities below.
 - [ ] Add man page(s).
-- [ ] Add arg for specifying the backup archive to use.
+- [x] Add arg for specifying the backup archive to use.
 - [ ] Add in restore data only argument.
 - [ ] Continue adding debugging output through out the app.
 - [ ] Potentially find a better way to do the pam files, instead of including them in the pkg.